Ali-Oliaee/Instagram-UI/README.md

 # Instagram-UI
-single page of Instagram post using Fakerjs
+single page of Instagram post using Fakerjs with React<br/>

+Fakerjs is an open-source library that help fill your project with fake information.<br/>